 ESCAPE-pain Online is the web-based version of the ESCAPE-pain app.
 It can be viewed on a range of mobile devices (like smartphones and tablets) but is best viewed on a computer.
 It is especially helpful for people who would prefer to view the programme on a larger screen or who don’t have access to a smart phone.

-For more detailed information and to register, see here.
+For more detailed information and to register, visit the ESCAPE-pain Online page on our website.

 2. ESCAPE-pain app